rozan123/Flixster/README.md

 <img src="https://github.com/rozan123/Flixster/blob/master/Flixster_part2_Walkthrough.gif" width=250><br>

 ### Notes

-Describe any challenges encountered while building the app.
-I was spending more time to understand and learn the coding however, the walkthrough video tutorial helps a lot to do the assignments.
+I have spent more time to understand and learn the code.
+Besides that, the walkthrough video tutorial helps a lot to do the assignments.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing